nivethasund/VBA-challenge/README.md

   - Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.
   - The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.
   - The total stock volume of the stock.
+  - Stocks with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume" per year

 For ease of review, the following are screenshots of the results for each year,